bennyschmidt/ragdoll/personas.md

 > `Your request was rejected as a result of our safety system.
 Your prompt may contain text that is not allowed by our safety system.`

-(after several attempts I could not get an image of Joe Rogan)

 -----

 #### Best use cases

 With enough `knowledge` you'll get more answerable questions, and the more fictional your persona, the less likely it is to be blocked for security reasons.

 The best use cases seem to be transactional conversations with fictional characters, relating to knowledge or inventory within a narrow sphere of understanding (ideally in a hypothetical, PG-13 universe), meaning: Online storytellers, video game NPCs, cartoon characters, customer service agents, influencers, and so-on.
-Deceivingly difficult roles include: Doctors, lawyers, newscasters, celebrities, and clergy, despite having huge bodies of fixed knowledge readily available online.
-Due to the sensitive and often subjective nature of their knowledge, some personas are blocked by OpenAI too often to be useful.
-Here are a couple of examples that will usually work well:
+Here are a couple more cases:

 ## Link (from Zelda)